 There are many good reasons to use biopesticides and biocontrol products:

-Biopesticides can also be used within an Integrated Pest Management (IPM) programme/approach.
+Biopesticides and biocontrol products can also be used within an Integrated Pest Management (IPM) programme/approach.
 A good example of how biocontrol or bioprotection fits within an overall IPM strategy is this IPM Pyramid.

 Illustrations of how these components can be put together for specific crops can be seen in these panels from IBMA: IPM in practice.